jwtd/grunt-jira-actions/README.md

 ### Options

-- `jira`
-    - `api_url` - Url of the Jira api root
+- `jira_host` - Url of the Jira api root
-    - `proxy` - Full url of proxy including port
+- `jira_protocol` - The protocol which Jira's api uses for connections.
+Default is https.
+- `jira_port` - The port on which Jira's api allows connections on.
+Default is 443.
+- `jira_api_version` - The version of Jira's api to target.
+Default is '2'.
-    - `user` - Jira username.
-Default value is process.env.JIRA_UN
+- `jira_un` - Jira username.
+Default value is pulled from process.env.JIRA_UN
-    - `password`  - Jira password.
-Default value is process.env.JIRA_PW
+- `jira_pw` - Jira password.
+Default value is pulled from process.env.JIRA_PW
-- `project` - Default values are those specified in package.json
-    - `id` - Jira id of the project the story will be created in
+- `project_id` - Jira id of the project the story will be created in
-    - `name` - Default is the project name specified in package.json
-    - `version` - Default is the version specified in package.json
-    - `build_label` - The build that created this story
-- `issue` - The details of the story being created
-    - `type_id` - Jira id of the type of issue to post the story as 1 = Bug
+- `issue_type_id` - Jira id of the type of issue to post the story as 1 = Bug
     2 = New Feature
     3 = Task
     4 = Improvement
     5 = Sub-task
     6 = Epic
     7 = Story
     8 = Technical Task
-    - `state` - The transition id that the story should end up in.
+- `issue_state` - The transition id that the story should end up in.
 Default is 1 which is Open.
+2 is Closed.
 - `summary` - Default is the project name specified in package.json (displayed in the story's subject)
 - `description` - Path to a file whose contents will be the body of the story
 - OTHER attributes specified in `issue` will be passed directly to Jira via the fields collection in the JSON.
 For more details check [developer.atlassian.com](https://developer.atlassian.com/display/JIRADEV/JIRA+REST+API+Example+-+Create+Issue)

 ## Contact, feedback and bugs

-This interface was not developed or reviewed by Atlassian or OpenTable.
+This interface was not developed or reviewed by Atlassian.
 They bare no responsibility for its quality, performance, or results.
 Use at your own risk.

 Please file bugs / issues and feature requests on the [issue tracker](https://github.com/jwtd/grunt-jira-actions/issues)